 Also Know: Fix WordPress “Another Update is Currently in Progress” Easily

-Troubleshooting Some Most Common Errors of Local Installation
+Troubleshooting Some of the Most Common Errors of Local Installation

 Here is a troubleshooting guide to help you resolve the five most common errors more efficiently.